SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/troubleshooting.md

 #### Sending the collector's metrics to Sumo Logic

 If desired, you can send the collector's metrics to Sumo Logic for analysis and troubleshooting.
-To do this you need add the following to your collector's configuration (located in `/etc/otelcol-sumo/conf.d`):
+To do this, you need add the following to your collector's configuration (located in `/etc/otelcol-sumo/conf.d`):
 1. Add the `telemetry` service to the collector config, and set the metric `level` (default = basic) and `address` parameters accordingly.
 See example config below.
 2. Add a prometheus receiver to scrape the collectors metrics.
 3. Make sure that you update your service pipelines to include this receiver so you can send them to Sumo Logic.